kubernetes/enhancements/keps/sig-scheduling/5194-reserved-for-workloads/README.md

 the kubelet will not find a reference to the pod in the `ReservedFor` list.

-The feature will also be disabled for in-tree workload controllers, meaning that they will not remove the reference to the pod from the `ReservedFor` list.
+The feature will also be disabled for in-tree workload controllers, meaning that they will not remove the reference to the workload resource from the `ReservedFor` list.
 This means the list will never be empty and the resourceclaim controller will never deallocate the claim.

 ###### What happens if we reenable the feature if it was previously rolled back?